Define Sexual Harassment in the Workplace

-Sexual harassment is a form of gender discrimination in the workplace.
+At it’s base level, sexual harassment is a form of gender discrimination in the workplace.
+What does this look like?
 Sexual harassment may include unwelcome sexual advances, jokes, comments, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 The uninvited conduct can be communicated in person, through phone calls, via emails, or by text messages.
 The perpetrator may also instigate unwelcome physical contact by touching, petting, or purposely brushing up against the person.
 Co-workers, supervisors, and third-party vendors can all be held liable for harassing or offensive conduct.

 Whether or not the conduct is "unwelcome" depends on the person to whom the behavior is directed.
 Courts will review the particular facts and circumstances of each case to determine whether it was reasonably clear to the harasser that the conduct was not welcome.
 They recognize that victims may sometimes be coerced into going along with the harassment, especially by a supervisor, because they are afraid of being punished at work or fired from their job if they complain.

-According to the EEOC, the U.S. Equal Employment Opportunity Commission, sexual harassment is actionable when:
+According to the EEOC, the U.S. Equal Employment Opportunity Commission, harassment is legally actionable when:

-Yes.
-Victims alleging sexual harassment must first file a formal complaint with the EEOC or the state's fair employment agency before filing a lawsuit in federal court.
+Yes you need to file a charge with the EEOC.
+Victims alleging harassment must first file a formal complaint with the EEOC or the state's fair employment agency before filing a lawsuit in federal court.

 Upon receiving the complaint, the EEOC will recommend mediation, where the parties are encouraged to find a mutually acceptable solution.
 This can take less than 3 months.
 If mediation does not work, the EEOC will forward the charge to an investigator, who will investigate the complaint.
 If the investigation reveals a violation of law, the EEOC will issue a "right-to-sue."

 Why Hire an Attorney to Represent Me in a Sexual Harassment Claim?